Matthue Roth

-Matthew "Matthue" Roth is an American columnist, author, poet, spoken word performer, video game designer, and screenwriter.
+Matthew "Matthue" Roth (born June 30, 1978) is an American author, poet, columnist, spoken word performer, video game designer, and screenwriter.

 Beginning his career as a slam poet in San Francisco, Roth gained attention for his unusual blend of religious themes with frank sexual material, and appeared in the 2002 live Broadway production of Def Poetry Jam.
 As a writer, he has written three young adult novels, two children's books, and two memoirs, and has written for The Forward, Tablet, and Jewcy.
 He also co-founded the Jewish culture website Hevria, with Elad Nehorai, and the Jewish educational website G-dcast (later BimBam), with Sarah Lefton.

-In 2014, Roth and his then-wife, restaurateur Itta Werdiger-Roth, were included in The Jewish Week's "36 Under 36", a list of influential young Jews under age 36.
+In 2018, Roth's short story "One Part Finger" was shortlisted for the Best American Short Stories.
+In 2009, Roth's novel Losers was chosen as a special selection of the American Library Association.
+In 2014, Roth and his now ex-wife, restaurateur Itta Werdiger-Roth, were included in The Jewish Week's "36 Under 36", a list of influential young Jews under age 36.

 Early life

 Roth's parents were both teachers.
 While he was raised in a Conservative Jewish family and participated in an Orthodox youth group, he was largely nonreligious for several years and was an anarchist in high school.
 Roth's parents bought him a computer when he was 13, which he used to write for several websites as well as his first novel, Colony One, which he later called "horrible".
 When he was 14, a female friend of his was sexually assaulted, which he later said "kind of sent me into a tailspin...I was like, this is male sexuality and male sexuality is violent and I don’t want a part of that...One of the only safe spaces that I found was hanging around queer people."
 The memory loosely inspired his later young adult novel, Rules of My Best Friend's Body.

-He graduated from George Washington University, where he studied anthropology and religion.
-During this time, Roth developed a deeper interest in his Judaism and joined a daily minyan on campus.
+Roth graduated from George Washington University, where he studied anthropology and religion.
+During this time, he developed a deeper interest in Judaism and joined a daily minyan on campus.
 He also began growing peyos while studying abroad at Charles University in Prague.